absar854/openedapi/README.md

 * title - what do you want to call the resource.
 It doesn't have to match what you have on your site - REQUIRED
 * description - more information about the resource.
 You are strongly urged to supply a description as it helps the OpenEd recommendation engine highlight your resirces
 * standard_idents - the list of standards aligned to the resource.
 You do not have to supply this.
 OpenEd will attempt to determine alignments once your resource is contributed
+* subjects - the list of subjects (from the OpenEd area/subject taxonomy describe below) associated with the resource
 * grades_range - in the form "lowgrade-highgrade", e.g. "K-4"
-* contribution_name - your site as the contributor so we can give you credit
+* contribution_name - your site as the contributor so we can give you credit.
+Defaults to OAuth username.
-* resource_type - Either "video", "game", "assessment", or "other"
+* resource_type - Either "video", "game", "assessment", or "other".
+Default to "other" if it is not identified as a video
 * rating - The rating of the resource on a scale of "1" to "5" if you have one on your site
+* thumbnail - An image that acts as a preview of the video.
+When possible with other resource types thumbnails are encouraged.
+This is either a link or hex encoded binary data.

  For example: